MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 Mac
 ===

-1. Download the zip folder for Mac and unzip the folder to anywhere
+1. Download the zip archive for Mac and unzip the folder to anywhere
 2. Open a terminal window
 3. Navigate to the ``montreal-forced-aligner`` folder (``cd /path/to/montreal-forced-aligner``)
 4. Test the commands ``bin/mfa_align`` and ``bin/mfa_train_and_align``